musskaan/Conway-s-Game-Of-Life/README.md

 3. **Steps to Compile and Run the Program**:

     ```bash
-   javac GameOfLife.java
+   javac GameOfLifeCLI.java Grid.java Cell.java GameSpace.java GameController.java InputHandler.java
+   cd ../..

-   java GameOfLife
+   java GameOfLifeCLI

 4. **Provide input**:
+   * Enter the desired number of rows
+   * Enter the desired number of columns
+   * Enter the desired seeding percentage

-    * Press Enter to start the game.
+   * Press Enter to start the game
-    * Press Enter again to stop the game.
+   * Press Enter again to stop the game

 ### **Gameplay**: